pytchlang/pytch-tutorials/blue-invader/tutorial.md

 We want the Aliens (original and clones) to react when they're clicked on by the player.
-We'll write some `when_this_sprite_clicked` code which plays the right sound, depending on whether that clone is being an enemy or a friendly alien.
+We'll write some `when_this_sprite_clicked` code which plays the right sound, depending on whether that clone is an enemy or a friendly alien.

 Remember that an alien is an enemy when wearing the blue costume (number&nbsp;0) and a friendly visitor when wearing the green costume (number&nbsp;1).
-So we can use an `if` statement to test which costume the alien is wearing, and play the right sound:
+So we can use an `if`/`else` statement to test which costume the alien is wearing, and play the right sound:

 {{< commit start-appropriate-sound-when-hit >}}